- 29 Jan 2025

 - Create new User Actions

-The Verification experience provides content creators the ability to validate User Actions contextually on the application where they're created and identify and fix any problems in real time.
-This improves the overall quality of the Analytics data generated for User Actions.
+The Verification experience enables content creators to validate User Actions contextually within the application where they are created, allowing for real-time identification and resolution of any issues.
+This process enhances the overall quality of the Analytics data generated for User Actions.

 Benefits of User Action Verification